lognin/Capstone-Two-/Capstone2_FinalReport.md

 ## 4. Pre-processing

-After looking into various methods to determine causation, and after consultation with my mentor, I decided that a diff-in-diff method would be an appropriate method.
+After looking into various methods to determine causation, and after consultation with my mentor, I decided that a diff-in-diff method would be appropriate.
 Accordingly, I developed aggregate scores for each country on the two metrics being considered (stringency and excess mortality).
-Somewhat unconventionally, I decided to create two distinct diff-in-diff models, one comparing the average against the most stringent countries, and one comparing the average against the least stringent.
-Accordingly, I split the countries and their scores into 3 quantiles based on stringency (high, middle, and low).
+I decided to create two distinct diff-in-diff models.
+One comparing the average against the most stringent countries and one comparing the average against the least stringent.
+I split the countries and their scores into 3 quantiles based on stringency (high, middle, and low).

 ## 5. Modeling